 What’s the Best Time of Year to Sign a Lease?

-Even during the winter months, most landlords are not going to simply hand over a discount — you have to work for it by negotiating with your prospective landlord.
-Before you broach the subject of price, do your homework by picking up the phone or researching online to compare similar units at the current time.
-Reiss suggests that you consider asking for a decrease in your monthly rent or a period of free rent.
+Even during the winter months, most landlords are not going to simply hand over a discount.
+Be prepared to negotiate with your prospective landlord.
+Before you broach the subject of price, do your homework by researching the cost of similar apartments on the market.

 While there may never be an ideal time for a move, each season has its pros and cons for renters.
 You may be able to save some money by taking advantage of lower demand in the winter, but have more apartments to choose from if you wait until the spring or summer.

 Originally published on February 16, 2016.